unicode-org/cldr/ldml/tr35-info.md

 For example, to convert from 3 carats to kilograms, the factor 0.0002 is used, resulting in 0.0006.
 To convert between carats and ounces, first the carets are converted to kilograms, then the kilograms to ounces (by reversing the mapping).

-The factor and offset use the same structure as in the value in unitConstant ; in particular, * binds more tightly than /.
+The factor and offset use the same structure as in the value in unitConstant; in particular, * binds more tightly than /.

 The conversion may also require an offset, such as the following: